m4tthi3u/PawFund-AdminDashboard/README.md

 Before you begin, ensure you have the following installed:
 - Node.js (version 20 or higher)
-- npm or yarn package manager
+- npm or yarn or bun package manager

 ### Installation